About The Kitchen Cabinet Refacing Phoenix Trusts

 Refacing cabinets is a great affordable alternative to replacing your existing cabinets.
 You get all the benefits of an updated look at an affordable price.
 The average cost of a kitchen reface can be less than half the cost of replacing your cabinets.
 If your existing cabinet framework is in working order, we can easily and cost effectively change out the doors, drawer fronts and incase your existing cabinet boxes with new quarter-inch wood to give your kitchen a custom look.

 Choosing a reface doesn’t mean your options are limited.
-In fact, Better Than New Kitchens offers a broad selection of features for refacing cabinets, which can upgrade your kitchens functionality and style.
+In fact, Better Than New Kitchens offers a broad selection of options and modifications for refacing cabinets, which can upgrade your kitchens functionality and style.

 Here are some of the options you may want to consider: